AzharBhyat/h14-drone-control/README.md

   "resting_packet": "cc 5a 01 82 36 b7"
 }
 ```
     The key is the **name** of the command, and the value is the **byte sequence** representing the action.

----

-This project is released for educational purposes only.
-You are free to experiment with the code, but please ensure that you follow all safety guidelines while using the drone.

----
+    You may edit this to add more functionality.

 ### 📝 Notes: